klauscc/MixMatch-pytorch/README.md

-# MixMatch
+# Exploration of Mixup in SSL
-This is an unofficial PyTorch implementation of [MixMatch: A Holistic Approach to Semi-Supervised Learning](https://arxiv.org/abs/1905.02249).
+The implementation is based on an unofficial PyTorch [implementation](https://github.com/YU1ut/MixMatch-pytorch) of [MixMatch](https://arxiv.org/abs/1905.02249).
-The official Tensorflow implementation is [here](https://github.com/google-research/mixmatch).

 Now only experiments on CIFAR-10 are available.

-This repository carefully implemented important details of the official implementation to reproduce the results.

 ## Requirements
 - Python 3.6+
-- PyTorch 1.0
+- PyTorch 1.3.1
-- **torchvision 0.2.2 (older versions are not compatible with this code)**
+- torchvision 0.4.2
 - tensorboardX
 - progress
 - matplotlib